andreas-abel/nanoBench/tools/CacheAnalyzer/README.md

 Between every two accesses to the same set in a lower-level cache, the tool automatically adds enough accesses to the higher-level caches (that map to different sets and/or slices in the lower-level cache) to make sure that the corresponding lines are evicted from the higher-level cache and the access actually reaches the lower-level cache.
 These additional accesses are excluded from the performance counter measurements.

-By default, the `WBINVD` instruction is call before executing the access sequence.
+By default, the `wbinvd` instruction is called before executing the access sequence.
 This can be disabled with the `-noWbinvd` option.
+It is also possible to execute the `wbinvd` instruction between specific elements of an access sequence by inserting `<wbinvd>` at the corresponding location in the access sequence.

 The tool has the following command-line options: